dhruvtapasvi/macbook-setup/README.md

 ## dotfiles

 This assumes that `zsh` is installed and is moreover configured as the default shell.
+It also assumes that `oh-my-zsh` is installed in the home directory.

 Run `source setup_config.sh`.
 This symlinks all the config files (e.g. vimrc, zshrc) into your home directory.
 Restart `zsh`.